SonSon: Ports and related releases

-The arcade version is included in the compilations Capcom Generation 3 for PlayStation and Sega Saturn, Capcom Classics Collection for the PlayStation 2 and Xbox, Capcom Classics Collection Reloaded for the PlayStation Portable and Capcom Coin-Op Classics by Hanaho games included with the HotRod controller for the PC.
-It was released on the Wii Virtual Console in Japan on September 7, 2010, in North America on December 6, 2010 and in the PAL region on December 17, 2010.
-Capcom's Street Fighter Alpha feature a shop called SonSon in the Ryu and Guy stage.
+The arcade version is included in the compilations Capcom Arcade 2nd Stadium for Windows, Xbox One, PlayStation 4 and Nintendo Switch as the initial free game.
+It was also released for Capcom Generation 3 for PlayStation and Sega Saturn, Capcom Classics Collection for the PlayStation 2 and Xbox, Capcom Classics Collection Reloaded for the PlayStation Portable and Capcom Coin-Op Classics by Hanaho games included with the HotRod controller for the PC.
+It was released on the Wii Virtual Console in Japan on September 7, 2010, and in North America and Europe in December.

+Capcom's Street Fighter Alpha features a shop called SonSon in Ryu's and Guy's stages.
 This same shop is also featured in stages from Super Puzzle Fighter II Turbo and Capcom vs. SNK: Millennium Fight 2000.
 In Marvel vs. Capcom 2: New Age of Heroes there is a character named SonSon, who is the granddaughter of the main character of the same name.
-The arcade version is notable for being Capcom's debut in the US (under license by Romstar) in 1984.